thanos/zynfer/README.md

 The goal is not merely to make an LLM run on an AMD GPU.

 The goal is to understand the machine well enough that performance becomes explainable.

-I deliberately kept the build/run commands marked illustrative, and the performance sections free of claims.
-AMD currently documents the R9700 as RDNA 4 / gfx1201, with 64 CUs, 32 GiB GDDR6 and 640 GB/s peak memory bandwidth, and lists it as supported by current ROCm on Linux.

-The NInfer comparison is also deliberately framed as inspiration rather than a port; its current README describes the same specialization philosophy on the other side of the hardware divide: C++/CUDA, RTX 5090, registered Qwen checkpoints, native artifacts, KV-cache optimization and speculative decoding.